yurijmikhalevich/chatgpt-vs-codex/README.md

 # ChatGPT vs. Codex (aka GitHub Copilot)

-This repo contains solutions to 10 Codeforces problems generated with ChatGPT and GitHub Copilot on 2023-02-13.

-All 10 ChatGPT solutions fail the tests.
-1/10 Codex solution, the one to the Polycarp and Coins problem, passes.

 <div align="center">
   <img alt="ChatGPT vs. Codex (generated with DALL-E 2)" src="chatgpt-vs-codex.png" width="600px" />
   <div>